conversabit/wasap.js/README.md

 wasap.init();
 ```

+### Element options

+`data-whatsapp` is required, it's recommended to be a `<span>` tag (or any inline element for that matter), and it must not be an `<a>` element.

+- `data-whatsapp` (required) • Be sure to use the international phone format for better results and use just numbers—no hyphens, spaces or signs.
+- `data-whatsapp-message` (optional) • Preset a message.

 ### API

 **➡ `enableIf`** (regex|function|boolean, defaults to `/android|iphone|ipad/i`)

-Platforms supported currently, if regex, matches against window.navigator.userAgent.
+Platforms supported currently, if regex, matches against `window.navigator.userAgent`.
 When used as a function it can be more modular, and the boolean disables or enables for every platform.

 **➡ `protocolIf`** (regex|function|boolean, defaults to `/android|iphone|ipad/i`)

-Todo
+If enabled, what conditions should be met to redirect the user to the `whatsapp` protocol instead of the `http` URL, which isn't working on mobile at the moment.

 **➡ `openCallback`** (function, defaults to `window.open`)